 Contact Bonnie Rukin 207.236.4703

 Grantmaking is another way to strengthen food businesses and reduce the amount of money that they need to borrow.
 Individuals and Foundations can make grants to local economic development groups that act as fiscal sponsors.
 We are currently partnering with more than seven economic development groups throughout Maine on collaborative grant making opportunities.
+For a list of Economic Development Groups that can serve as our fiscal intermediaries for these gifts, see our partner list.
 To read the legal guidelines developed by a corporate lawyer participating in our network, click here.

 Maine Harvest Credit Project: With the support of several Slow Money Maine members, Maine Harvest Credit Project is actively working on creating a credit union focused on Maine’s new food economy.
 The project has completed significant primary research into the nature and extent of the financing gaps facing this sector and a how a specialized credit union can be created to fill them.
 The project operates with significant SMM involvement and with an oversight board composed of MOFGA and Maine Farmland Trust representatives.
 More information about the project and the credit union concept are available at www.maineharvestcp.org